Alexander Dennis Enviro300: First generation (2001–2008)

 Developed from the Alexander ALX300 body, the TransBus Enviro300 was launched in 2001 by TransBus International, becoming the first member of the Enviro range; with the collapse of TransBus in 2004, successors Alexander Dennis took over production and rebranded the Enviro300 as the Alexander Dennis Enviro300.
 In early 2005, Alexander Dennis launched a 12.5 m school bus variant, branded as the 'sCOOLbus', capable of seating 60 seatbelted passengers or 54 with the addition of a wheelchair bay in a three-plus-two seating configuration.

 A common design was used primarily that the bus has a single-curvature windscreen with a peaked roof dome and a separately mounted destination sign.
 The bus was developed to compete with the European-built heavy-weight single-decker buses sold in the United Kingdom, the most notable being Volvo.
 Many full-size (12 m or more) single-decker buses are primarily designed for use on the continent and to carry a large number of standing passengers which is commonplace on the continent, but the Enviro300 was designed solely for the UK market where large numbers of standing passengers are not often carried.
 TransBus therefore believed that operators could make significant fuel savings by operating light-weight buses and produced a vehicle which is claimed to be lighter than its continental rivals but offer more seating capacity.

 The Enviro300 had not sold as well as the manufacturer had hoped, though sales were not helped by the collapse of TransBus International in 2004.
 The first seven Enviro300s were delivered to Truronian for use on Eden Project shuttle services in 2002.
-First Midland Red were among the biggest customers for the original Enviro300, purchasing 25 new between 2003 and 2005.
+First Midland Red were among the biggest customers for the original Enviro300, purchasing 38 new between 2004 and 2005.
 A smaller number of original Enviro300s were also sold to the Stagecoach Group, Cardiff Bus and Bus Éireann.

-The Enviro300 chassis was also able to be fitted with bodywork by other manufacturers, with Courtney Coaches purchasing East Lancs Esteem bodied examples in 2006.
-This was the first time the Enviro300 chassis was constructed with bodywork by another manufacturer.
+The Enviro300 chassis was also able to be fitted with bodywork by other manufacturers, with Courtney Coaches purchasing two East Lancs Esteem bodied examples in 2006.